Saccharomyces boulardii: Other uses

-Veterinary use

 Food and drinks

 S. c. var. boulardii is usable in beer brewing, with live yeast remaining in the finished product.
 It can coexist alongside other S. cerevisiae in mixed starter cultures.

 It can be also used for baking, where its ability to deter bacteria translates into inhibition of rope spoilage, a bread defect caused by Bacillus subtilis or B. licheniformis contamination.

 Research

 S. boulardii has been shown to reduce body weight in an animal model of type 2 diabetes.

 Safety

 In immunocompromised individuals, S. boulardii has been associated with fungemia or localized infection, which may be fatal.
-Overall, S. boulardii is safe for use in otherwise healthy populations and fungemia with S. boulardii has not been reported, to the best of the recent evidences in immunocompetent patients.
+Overall, S. boulardii is safe for use in otherwise healthy populations and fungemia with S. boulardii has not been reported, to the best of the recent evidence in immunocompetent patients.
 A review of HIV-1-infected patients given therapy with S. boulardii indicated it was safe.
 A retrospective study on 32,000 oncohematological hospitalized patients showed no occurrence of fungal sepsis with S. boulardii use.